vvasuki/bhAShAntaram/tamiL/4k-divya-prabandha/02_tiruppAvai/_index.md

 We worship your fame of  winning over the king of Southern Lanka,
 We worship thine valour in breaking the ogre who came like a cart,
 We worship thy strength which threw the calf on the tree,
-We worship thine goodness in making the mountain as an umbrella34,
+We worship thine goodness in making the mountain as an umbrella[^prr34],
 And we worship the great spear in your hand which led to your victory,
 We have come hear to sing always for ever your praises,
 And get as gift the drums to sing,
 And worship our Goddess Pavai.

+[^prr34]: Once when Indra made rain trouble the cowherds, Krishna raised the Govardhana mountain and held it as an umbrella
 </details>